TylerTemp/SaintsField/README.md

 *   `ReadOnlyAttribute(bool directValue)`
 *   `ReadOnlyAttribute(params string[] by)`

-Each arguemnts:
+Each arguments:

 *   `bool directValue=false`

-    if true, the field will be readonly
+    if true, the field will be read-only

 *   `string[] by`

-    a callback or property name, if **ALL** the value is truly, the field will be readonly
+    a callback or property name, if **ALL** the value is truly, the field will be read-only

 *   AllowMultiple: Yes

-    When use mutiple `ReadOnly` on a field, the field will be readonly if **ANY** of them is readonly
+    When using multiple `ReadOnly` on a field, the field will be read only if **ANY** of them is read-only

 ```csharp
 public class ReadOnlyGroupExample: MonoBehaviour